2022 California State Shipping Laws, Regulations, and Limitations for Heavy-haul Trucking and Oversize Loads

-Holiday travel: There is no holiday travel time permitted in California unless you have a special arrangement with Caltrans.
-The following holidays are observed as no travel days by California state shipping regulations: New Years day, Abraham Lincoln’s birthday, George Washington’s birthday, Memorial day, Independence day, Labor day, Thanksgiving day and Christmas day.
-If the holiday is in a Friday or a Monday there is no travel permitted during Saturday or Sunday.
+If the holiday is on a Friday or a Monday there is no travel permitted on Saturday or Sunday.
 Never travel without first verifying approval first which will be documented clearly on your permit.

 Shipments requiring escort vehicles or pilot cars:

 - Length: If over 100′ in length in the city of Los Angles or Los Angeles county you will be required to have 1 front and 1 rear pilot car/escort.
 This may be required in other areas as well.
 If over 120 feet and no longer than 135 feet in length on some routes you will be required to have 1 front and 1 rear pilot car/escort vehicle.
 If over 135′ in length you will be required to have 1 front and 1 rear escort on any road in the state.

 - Width: If your shipment is over 12′ wide the “general rule” is you will be required to have 1 front pilot car on 2 lane roads or 1 rear escort on 4 lane roads however note that 2 pilot cars are required on some routes.
 Any shipment in excess of 12 feet should figure on a minimum of 2 pilot cars or escort vehicles.